 The see-all bionic ocular came with cradle, velvet cushion and plate adorning the SPECTRE symbol and was expected to raise up to £6,000, but sold for an eye popping £44,100.

 The Octopussy Faberge Egg, a timeless symbol of cinema history, raised to an astonishing £327,600 for UNICEF – 54 times its initial estimated value.
 Similarly the OMEGA Seamaster Diver Watch as worn by Daniel Craig sold at auction for an impressive £226,000.
+You can get a limited edition OMEGA Seamaster Diver 300m 007 Edition by clicking on the link.
+It might not be the one worn by Daniel Craig in the film, but it’s much cheaper, and it’s exactly the same.

 The sale of the iconic DB5 stunt car and everything else, supported The Prince’s Trust and other charities that offer aid to current/former members of UK Intelligence Agencies as well as serving past members of the UK Special Forces.